ucsb-cs156/w24/lab/team02.md

 For details on the UCSB Dining Commons Menu database table, click the triangle
 </summary>

-The `UCSBDiningCommonsMenuItem` will use an autogenerated `Long` as its `id` field, and will have these additional columns:
+The `UCSBDiningCommonsMenuItems` table will use an autogenerated `Long` as its `id` field, and will have these additional columns:

 * `String diningCommonsCode`
 * `String name`